2022 Call for Nominations AGNES Grants for Junior Researchers

 (Language of Application: All applications MUST be submitted in English)

-We are pleased to announce the “Call for Applications” for two of our funding programmes:
+We are pleased to announce the “Call for Applications” for our funding programmes: “AGNES Grant for Junior Researchers (generally for Male and Female candidates)”

 II.
 Eligibility and Nomination

 NB: It is the wish of the AvH and of AGNES to attract excellent candidates from all sub-Saharan countries.
 Nominators are therefore requested to also contact colleagues from other African countries to identify excellent candidates for nomination.
-AGNES encourages the nomination of candidates from all fields of research, including, ALL Sciences, Humanities and Social Sciences (for the AGNES Grant for Junior researchers) and exclusively from STEM (for the AGNES- PAWS Grant for Junior female researchers.
+AGNES encourages the nomination of candidates from all research fields, including ALL Sciences, Humanities and Social Sciences (for the AGNES Grant for Junior researchers).

 III.
 Amount and Use of the Grant